rossfromwork/nr-synthetic-APMagentcheck/README.md

 # nr-syntheticbrowser-APMagentcheck
-A ridiculous New Relic Synethic browser script to check agent version and write a custom attribute which an Alert can be setup to monitor
+A ridiculous New Relic Synthetic browser script to check APM agent version and write a custom attribute which an Alert can be setup to monitor

 # Key things to know: